ropensci/roweb3/content/blog/2023-07-21-news-july-2023/index.md

 This program focuses on people who belong to groups that are historically and systematically excluded from the open software and research software communities and who are interested in contributing to rOpenSci and the broader open source and research software communities.

-You can apply, for being a _champion_ or a _mentor_, until **September 4th**.
+You can apply to be a _champion_ or a _mentor_ until **September 4th**.

-More information on eligibility, timeline, curriculum, application process, etc. is [on the program webpage](/blog/2023/07/14/call-champions-program/).
+More information on eligibility, timeline, curriculum, application process, etc. is [on the program webpage](/champions/).

-### Community call: Mentoring & training program for Scientific Open Source Champions
+### Community call: Mentoring & Training Program for Scientific Open Source Champions

 Tuesday, 25 July 2023 14:00 UTC.
 [More info](/commcalls/july2023-championprogram/).